-Our two top-scoring sets, the Tumaz and Koolsen 2020 also offer exceptional value because you get three different massage tools for one relatively low price.
-Depending on your needs and what muscle groups you are looking to work on, these sets are a fantastic choice.
+The Tumaz was our top-scoring set, offering exceptional value because you get three different massage tools for one relatively low price.
 The versatility in these diverse sets makes full-body self-massaging a breeze.

 The Pro-Tech Athletics Orb is a popular massage option that also offers a good value.
 We tested the 5-inch version, which is light enough to bring everywhere and large enough to act as a foam roller.
 We enjoy stowing this ball in our gym bag and rolling our IT bands after lower-body days at the gym.

 Ergonomics is defined as "the design characteristics of an object."
-We took this one step further and tested each ball's functional ergonomics by using each one extensively on multiple muscle groups and evaluated how the design worked for, or against, us.
+We tested each ball's functional ergonomics by using each one extensively on multiple muscle groups and evaluated how the design worked for, or against, us.
 We started this battery of tests on easy-to-access muscle groups and moved into smaller areas.
 While we rolled, squished, and sat on each ball, we focused on how easily each tool loosened our stiff muscles.

 Some devices are specifically touted for being made for one muscle group or another, and we kept this in mind as we tested.
 We allotted two minutes per body part during each testing attempt and took extensive notes.
 We began this test series by rolling the arches of our feet and then moved to the greater glute area; both of these regions are extremely straightforward in terms of where and how to roll.